wkalt/puppet-docs/toolchain_walkthrough.markdown

 - Making changes from a branch on your local:
     `git checkout -b name_of_topic_branch`

-- Updating your local master before merging your branch changes:
-    `git pull upstream master`
+- Updating your local master before merging your branch changes:re `git pull upstream master`

 - Merging your topic branch to your local master: